Wisbech Port offers excellent facilities and competitive wharfage dues

-- Competitive wharfage dues, with discounts for assured business and high volumes
+- competitive wharfage dues, with discounts for assured business and high volumes

-- Modern mobile cranes at competitive rates for loading and discharge (up to 20 tonnes max lift)
+- modern mobile cranes at competitive rates for loading and discharge (up to 20 tonnes max lift)

-- Over 20 tonne lifts on application
+- over 20 tonne lifts on application

-- Rapid turnaround
+- rapid turnaround

-- Excellent road service to all parts of the country
+- excellent road service to all parts of the country

-- Equipped for bulk handing
+- equipment for bulk handling

-- Excellent discharge port for abnormal loads, allowing minimum road transport
+- excellent discharge port for abnormal loads, allowing minimum road transport

 Vessels are welcome up to a maximum of 83m L.O.A and 13m beam.
 The Harbour Master will need to approve vessels over 75m that are equipped with an effective bow thruster.
-All Vessels are required to offer good forward visibility, with a maximum draft of tidal prediction minus 2 metres up to a maximum of 4.88m.
-In order to swing, vessels maximum forward draft to be prediction minus 3 metres.